cap76/intro-machine-learning-2019B/docs/12-deep-learning.md

 mod$add(Activation("relu"))
 ```

 Finally, we should add the output neurons.
 The number of output neurons will differ, but will by and large match the size of the output we're aiming to predict.
+If it helps, it may be worth thinking about how the networks in the previous section can be implemented using Keras.

-In this case we have two outputs, so will have a {Dense(2)} output.
+In this section we have two outputs, so will have a {Dense(2)} output.
 The final activation function also depends on our data.
 If, for example, we're doing regression, we don't need a final activaition (or can explicitly speify a linear activation).
-For a categorical outpur for one-hot data we could specify a {softmax} activation.
+For a categorical outpur for one-hot encoded data we could specify a {softmax} activation.
 Here we will specify a {sigmoid} activation function.
 Our final model would look like:

 ```r